Benefits Of LGBTQ Therapy

 Looking for gender-affirming care?

-Affirming therapy can help
+Affirming therapy

 Some of the most common mental health challenges among people who identify as LGBTQIA+ are anxiety disorders, major depressive disorders, and substance use disorders.
 A six-week therapist-guided online intervention for anxiety and depression was effective in reducing symptoms for the 46 participants.
 A greater reduction in symptoms was observed in the online-delivered treatment recipient group as compared to the control group.
-During CBT sessions, therapists help clients identify inaccurate beliefs about the world, themselves, their work life, and their future and reshape them to target maladaptive emotional and behavioral responses.
+During cognitive behavioral therapy sessions, therapists help their clients identify inaccurate beliefs about the world, themselves, their work life, and their future and reshape them to target maladaptive emotional and behavioral responses.

 Online support options